pubkey/rxdb/docs-src/rx-query.md

 ## find()
 To create a basic `RxQuery`, call `.find()` on a collection and insert selectors.
 The result-set of normal queries is an array with documents.

+**Note**: The results that `.find()` returns are sorted alphabetically by the primary key.
+Insert order does not affect query results.
+To avoid issues, make sure that the primary key is something that can be sorted.

+e.g: Using fields that contain uuid's as primary keys, will give a different order than what was inserted.
+Hence, avoid using uuid's as primary keys.

 ```js
 // find all that are older then 18
 const query = myCollection